-This theory asserts that businesses consist of multiple components that must work in harmony for the larger system to function optimally.
+This theory asserts businesses consist of multiple components that must work in harmony for the larger system to function optimally.
 The organization’s success, therefore, depends on synergy, interdependence and interrelations between subsystems.
 According to this theory, employees are the most important components of a company, and departments, workgroups and business units are all additional crucial elements for success.

-According to this theory, managers should evaluate patterns and events within the organization to determine the best management approach.
+Per the systems management theory, managers should evaluate patterns and events within the organization to determine the best management approach.
 They need to collaborate and work together on programs to ensure success.

 6. Contingency management theory

 Developed by Fred Fiedler, this theory’s primary focus is that no one management approach works for every organization.
-Fiedler suggested that a leader’s traits were directly related to how effectively they lead their team.
-He asserts that there are leadership traits that apply to every kind of situation and that a leader must be flexible to adapt to a changing environment.
+Fiedler suggested a leader’s traits were directly related to how effectively they lead their team.
+He asserts there are leadership traits that apply to every kind of situation and that a leader must be flexible to adapt to a changing environment.

 7. Theory X and Y

-American social psychologist, Douglas McGregor, introduced X and Y theories in his book, “The Human Side of Enterprise,” where he concluded that two different styles of management are guided by their perceptions of team member motivations.
+American social psychologist Douglas McGregor introduced X and Y theories in his book, “The Human Side of Enterprise,” where he concluded two different styles of management are guided by their perceptions of team member motivations.
 Managers who assume employees are apathetic or dislike their work use theory X, which is authoritarian.
 Theory Y is used by managers who believe employees are responsible, committed and self-motivated.
 This is a participative management style that gives rise to a more collaborative work environment, whereas theory X leads to micromanaging.

-He concluded that large organizations may rely on theory X to keep everyone focused on meeting organizational goals.
+He concluded large organizations may rely on theory X to keep everyone focused on meeting organizational goals.
 Smaller businesses, where employees are part of the decision-making process and where creativity is encouraged, tend to use theory Y.